developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/migration/index.md

 product: Enterprise Browser
 layout: guide.html
 ---
-Enterprise Browser provides backwards compatibility for PocketBrowser, RhoElements 2.x and RhoMobile 4.x Shared Runtime applications.
-This part of the migration section is to provide migrations notes on what is common across either Pocket Browser, RhoElements 2.x and RhoMobile 4.x Shared Runtime applications (Non Ruby Only).
+Enterprise Browser was designed to be backward compatible with PocketBrowser, RhoElements 2.x and RhoMobile 4.x Shared Runtime (non-Ruby) applications.
+This part of the migration section is to provide migrations notes on what is common across either Pocket Browser, RhoElements 2.x and RhoMobile 4.x Shared Runtime applications.
 For specific application migration notes please consult the following guides:

 * [PocketBrowser 2.x](/enterprise-browser/1-4/guide/pb2)
 * [PocketBrowser 3.x](/enterprise-browser/1-4/guide/pb3)